emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

 #### Upgrading

-Once you logged in, we suggest upgrading the OS immediately.
+Once you logged in, we suggest upgrading the OS immediately and reboot.

 ```sudo apt-get update && sudo apt-get dist-upgrade```